 It is necessary to ask for help if you need it.

-Second thing to note is that most entrepreneurs are too self-conscious in sharing their ideas.
+The second thing to note is that most entrepreneurs are too self-conscious in sharing their ideas.
 This is the wrong approach because, if they don’t share their ideas, there is no way of knowing whether they are on the right track.
 Similarly, without sharing the idea, the startup founders couldn’t meet with like-minded people.

 McCahill says, “Being an entrepreneur can be lonely, so the more you talk about your challenges as a business, the more solutions you will get for your business.”